ironhack-labs/lab-javascript-basic-algorithms/README.md

 Calculating a sum can be as simple as iterating over an array and adding each of the elements together.

-Implement the function named `sumNumbers` that takes an array of numbers as an argument, and returns the sum of all of the numbers in the array.
-Later in the course, we will learn how to do this by using the `reduce` array method, which will make your work significantly easier.
-For now, let's practice _the "declarative"_ way of adding values, using loops.
+Implement the function named `sumNumbers` that takes an array of numbers as an argument and returns the sum of all the numbers in the array.
+Later in the course, we will learn how to do this using the `reduce` array method, making your work significantly easier.
+For now, let's practice _the "declarative"_ way of adding values using loops.

 You can use the following array to test your solution: